Morgan279/R-Tree/readme.md

 Please feel free to contact me if you have any questions: coder_wclong@163.com.

-If it may be helpful for you, you could give me a star to support me.
+If it is helpful for you, you could give me a star to support me.